stef/libsphinx/README.md

 Pitchforked sphinx also comes with a python wrapper, so you can build whatever you fancy immediately in python.
-The interface exposed wraps the 3 functions from the library like this:
+The interface exposed wraps the 3 sphinx functions from the library like this:

 ```
 def challenge(pwd)